 First, here’s what I encourage you to take away from this report.
 It’s good to have this information in the back of our minds, but don’t be overly concerned!
 Instead, focus your efforts on providing a varied diet.

 - Enjoy a wide VARIETY of foods!
 This is ALWAYS the answer because the truth is, these kinds of reports are just going to keep coming.
 Today rice.
 Tomorrow, who knows!
 The best thing we can do is focus on balance and moderation.
 So rather than eating just rice, invite other grains (e.g. oats, barley, farro, quinoa, etc.) and produce to your table.
+This multigrain rice is such an easy way to do just that!

 - It’s also a great idea to vary the food sources as heavy metals in the environment vary across the US and around the world.
 A better rice choice: white basmati rice from California, India, Pakistan, and sushi rice from the U.S were found to have on average, half as much arsenic as most other types.